rdkcentral/rdkservices/HdmiInput/doc/HdmiInputPlugin.md

 <a name="method.getRawHDMISPD"></a>
 ## *getRawHDMISPD <sup>method</sup>*

-Returns the Source Data Product Descriptor (SPD) infoFrame packet information for the specified HDMI Input device as raw bits.
+(Version 2) Returns the Source Data Product Descriptor (SPD) infoFrame packet information for the specified HDMI Input device as raw bits.

 ### Parameters